What Chu Want

-"What Chu Want" is a Pop-R&B song performed by American-Australian urban artist J-Wess featuring Kulaia, Lolly and MC Digga.
-The single was released in late-2003 as the second single from his debut album, J-Wess Presents Tha LP (2004).
-"What Chu Want" debuted at number twenty-five on the Australian ARIA Singles Chart, and eventually peaked at number ten, becoming J-Wess' first top ten single.
+"What Chu Want" is a pop-R&B song performed by American-Australian urban artist J-Wess featuring Kulaia, Lolly and MC Digga.
+The single was released in late 2003 as the second single from his debut album, J-Wess Presents Tha LP (2004).
+"What Chu Want" debuted at number twenty-five on the Australian ARIA Singles Chart, and peaked at number ten, becoming J-Wess' first top ten single.
 Subsequently, it spent a total of twenty-two weeks on the chart and was certified gold by ARIA for sales in excess of 35,000 copies.
 It is J-Wess' most successful single.
-In the New Zealand, "What chu want" peaked at number thirty-four on the RIANZ Singles Chart, becoming J-Wess' second single to peak within the top forty, and his highest single there also.
+In New Zealand, "What chu want" peaked at number thirty-four on the RIANZ Singles Chart, becoming J-Wess' second single to peak within the top forty, and his highest charting single there as well.